 - For More Information

-Anemia most often describes a condition in which a person has too few red blood cells or cells that do not carry enough hemoglobin.
-In aplastic anemia, however, normal production of all blood cells-red cells, white cells, and platelets-slows or stops.
-Blood cell production declines because bone marrow stem cells-the cells that give rise to all three types of mature blood cells-are damaged.
+Anemia most often describes a condition in which the number of red blood cells is less than normal, resulting in less oxygen carried to the body’s cells.
+In aplastic anemia, however, normal production of all blood cells slows or stops.
+Blood cell production declines because bone marrow stem cells are damaged.
 The number of stem cells also declines because they are unable to replicate themselves.
 Although production of mature blood cells is seriously impaired in aplastic anemia, the few blood cells that mature and enter the bloodstream are normal.

 What causes aplastic anemia and MDS?

-Although the cause of aplastic anemia or MDS usually can't be determined, the diseases may be triggered by exposure to
+Although a cause is not found in most cases of aplastic anemia and MDS, the diseases may be triggered by exposure to

 - radiation therapy

 - high levels of ionizing radiation—the type produced by high-power x-ray machines and in nuclear power plants

 - benzene, a chemical used in some manufacturing processes